Join the Movement

 Pollution Map (Work in Progress)

 We are actively testing rivers and ponds around Virginia to show the most polluted areas and provide accurate ratings of the water quality.
-This map will be updated frequently with our latest findings.
+This map will be updated frequently with our latest findings (Due to winter weather we are currently experiencing, the map will be delayed)

 Key